Printable 2018-2019 College Course Placement Chart

 EKU Academic Readiness programs help new, full-time freshmen (NFTF) students achieve academic success and degree completion.
 Classes, workshops, programs, tutoring, one-on-one and group mentoring initiatives, and social activities provide students with opportunities for skill development designed to improve academic aptitude in writing, reading, mathematics and the sciences, as well as academic self-confidence, college-and-career-ready social skills, success strategies, and financial literacy.

 High School to College:

-Academic Readiness staff also coordinate the Summer and Fall Eastern Bridge programs.
-These high school-to-college transition programs are open to all new, first-time freshmen.
-Members of EKU Eastern Bridge form a collaborative learning community characterized by mutual assistance, one-to-one encouragement, and collaboration with a number of campus and community partners.
+Academic Readiness staff also coordinate the summer Colonels Now program.
+This high school-to-college or transfer transition program is open to all new, first-time freshmen and first time transfer students.
+Students who participate in Colonels Now form a collaborative learning community characterized by mutual assistance, one-to-one encouragement, and collaboration with a number of campus and community partners.